Daniel Trickett-Smith

-He was signed by Liverpool from Crewe Alexandra for a fee of £300,000 in 2012, and turned professional at the club the following year.
+Liverpool signed him from Crewe Alexandra for a fee of £300,000 in 2012, and he turned professional at the club the following year.
 He spent three years at Anfield without making a first-team appearance.
-He then spent two seasons with American United Soccer League side Sacramento Republic, before returning to England to join Leek Town in September 2017.
+He then spent two seasons with American United Soccer League side Sacramento Republic before returning to England to join Leek Town in September 2017.
 He was signed by Port Vale in January 2019 and loaned back to Leek Town.
-He joined Curzon Ashton on loan in September 2019, to FC United of Manchester in February 2020 and again to Leek Town in October 2020.
-He featured in just three cup games during his two-and-a-half seasons at Vale Park before rejoining Leek Town in July 2021.
+He joined Curzon Ashton on loan in September 2019 to FC United of Manchester in February 2020 and again to Leek Town in October 2020.
+He featured in three cup games during his two-and-a-half seasons at Vale Park before rejoining Leek Town in July 2021.
+He played for Leek on the losing side of the 2023 and 2024 Staffordshire Senior Cup finals and helped the club to win the Northern Premier League Division One West title in the 2023–24 campaign.
+He joined Hednesford Town in June 2024 and helped the club to win the Northern Premier League Division One West play-offs in 2025.

 Club career

 Liverpool

 Trickett-Smith signed with Liverpool from Crewe Alexandra in the summer of 2012 for a fee of £300,000, with the potential to rise to £1 million.
-He initially did well for the "Reds", and was reported to be en route to manager Brendan Rodgers's first-team after he helped the youth-team to reach the semi-finals of the FA Youth Cup.
+He initially did well for the "Reds", and was reported to be en route to manager Brendan Rodgers's first-team after he helped the youth team to reach the semi-finals of the FA Youth Cup.
 He signed professional forms at Anfield in July 2013.
-However he then struggled with injuries and was released by new manager Jürgen Klopp after his contract expired in summer 2016.
+However, he then struggled with injuries and was released by new manager Jürgen Klopp after his contract expired in summer 2016.